The quantity Ip+In+Inp, where Ip is the intensity (amplitude

 This is the first of the Stokes polarization parameters,

-is assumed for I, and all 4 Stokes parameters are
+is assumed for I, and all four Stokes parameters are

 dimensionless.
 When the absolute intensity is known,

-all 4 Stokes parameters are in units of Watts per
+all four Stokes parameters are in units of watts per